Omarosa denies reports of dramatic confrontation

 She declined to expand upon them because she is technically still employed by the White House.

 "When I have a chance to tell my story, Michael, (it's) quite a story to tell ...
-I have seen things that have made me uncomfortable, that have upset me, that have affected me deeply and emotional, that have affected my community and my people and when I can tell my story, it is a profound story that the world will want to hear," she said.
+I have seen things that have made me uncomfortable, that have upset me, that have affected me deeply and emotionally, that have affected my community and my people and when I can tell my story, it is a profound story that the world will want to hear," she said.